brospack/MM36D/readme.md

-# This Application just show girl's photo of you
+# This Application just show girl's photo for you